Cyber-Physical Systems: Issues, Design and Opportunities

 Evaluation Committee, Nomination Committee, Award Committee, Board of Governors, Vice

-President, and Distinguished Lecturer for the IEEE SMC Society, and General Chair for
+President, and Distinguished Lecturer for the IEEE SMC Society, and International

-International Conferences.
-He is a Fellow of the Australian Academy of Technological Sciences
+Conferences.
+He is a Fellow of the Australian Academy of Technological Sciences and

-and Engineering, and an International Fellow of the Engineering Academy of Japan, the Academy
+Engineering, and an International Fellow of the Engineering Academy of Japan, the Academy of

 He is also a Fellow of the IEEE, IET, IEAust, CAA and IETI.
 Currently, he serves as the